This weird trick can free up space on your iPhone

 Step 4: Repeat the process!
 (That is, go back to the iTunes Store app and try renting the movie again.)
 Each time, you should wind up with another chunk of freed-up storage.
 Keep going until you either have too much free space, meaning you'd actually be able to download the movie, or the available space stops rising.

 What.
 The.
 Heck?
 It's not immediately clear why this works, but it does.
-I just tested it on an iPhone 5C running iOS 9.1, for the record, that had 4GB of available space.
+I just tested it on an iPhone 5C ($149.00 at Amazon.com) running iOS 9.1, for the record, that had 4GB of available space.
 Result after the first attempted rental: 4.4GB.

 Alas, that was as far as I got.
 Repeated attempts yielded no more space.
 But if you check the (now old) Reddit thread devoted to this topic, you'll see that many users tacked on hundreds of megabytes numerous times, and some were able to reclaim gigabytes of space.
 The best news of all: There doesn't appear to be a downside to this.
 It's not like iOS is secretly wiping out your photos or something.